 2028 Los Angeles Olympics adds 5 sports including lacrosse, cricket, flag football

 Five sports have been added to the 2028 Olympics in Los Angeles have after being approved by the International Olympic Committee's executive board.
-Three of the sports – baseball/softball, cricket and lacrosse – have been played at past Olympic games.
-Flag football and squash will make their Olympics debut in LA.
+Three of the sports — baseball/softball, cricket and lacrosse — have been played at past Olympic games, while flag football and squash will make their Olympics debut in LA.

 The five sports are "in line with the American sports culture and will showcase iconic American sports to the world, while bringing international sports to the United States," IOC President Thomas Bach said in a statement.
 The global sports tournament hasn't been held in the U.S. since the 2002 Winter Games in Salt Lake City.